-The Administrative Services department links the agency with the Department of Administration, the Governor's Office of Planning and Budgeting, the Information Resource Commission, the Comptroller's Office and the Department of Management Services.
+The Administrative Services department links the agency with the Department of Management Services, the Governor's Office of Planning and Budgeting, the Information Resource Commission, and the Comptroller's Office.
 Staff in four sections provide administrative support to all Commission offices.
 This department has fiscal responsibility for the agency, including preparing the agency's legislative budget requests.